danbev/learning-knative/README.md

 ### CloudEvent spec 1.0
-This spec describes data in a common way to provide interoperability among servless providers so that that can events can generated and consumed by different cloud providers/languages.
+This spec describes data in a common way to provide interoperability among serverless providers so that that can events can generated and consumed by different cloud providers/languages.

 The spec consists of a base which is the contains the attributes for a